 The availability of Turkish learning resources in English is steadily improving.
 Get started with the following:

 - Teach Yourself Get Started in Turkish: A great starting point for absolute beginners.
-Explains grammar in an easy-to-digest format and includes two CDs with a variety of dialogues to improve listening and speaking abilities.
+The book explains Turkish grammar in an easy-to-digest format.
+It also includes two CDs with a variety of dialogues to improve listening and speaking abilities.

 - Colloquial Turkish: The Complete Course for Beginners: Although labelled as a beginner’s course, Colloquial Turkish may be more beneficial for learners who’ve had some experience with the language.
 Completing this course successfully, should give speakers a lower-intermediate level of Turkish.
 You can download the audio for free from Routledge here.